tocco/tocco-docs/framework/configuration/entity-listener.rst

    }

 .. important::
-   Do not inject the :abbr:`Context (ch.tocco.nice2.persist.Context)` in a :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)`
+   Do not inject the :nice:`Context <ch/tocco/nice2/persist/Context>` in a :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>`
    but get it from the source entity.

 Avoid Infinite Loops
 ^^^^^^^^^^^^^^^^^^^^

-With :abbr:`InterruptibleEntityFacadeAdapters (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)`
+With :nice:`InterruptibleEntityFacadeAdapters <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>`
 it is possible to create infinite loops.
 Because these listeners are executed every time a change has made to the entity which the listener listens to.
 In the picture below an example of an infinite loop is shown (example does not make any sense).